Hassleback Potatoes

 Wednesday, January 13, 2021

-Air Fried or Oven Roasted Fan Potatoes are also often referred to as hassle-back potatoes and an elegantly fun way to serve your spuds!
+Hasselback potatoes are also often referred to as hassle-back potatoes, and an elegantly fun way to serve your spuds!

 Scroll down to my printable recipe card for this delicious recipe.